smogon/pokemon-showdown/config/CUSTOM-RULES.md

 For example:

-`Gen 8 OU` - add all clauses and bans from Gen 8 OU.
+`[Gen 8] OU` - add all clauses and bans from Gen 8 OU.

-`Gen 8 Almost Any Ability` - add all clauses and bans from Gen 8 Almost Any Ability, allowing Pokémon to use almost any ability in the game.
+`[Gen 8] Almost Any Ability` - add all clauses and bans from Gen 8 Almost Any Ability, allowing Pokémon to use almost any ability in the game.

 People often use "tier" to mean "format", but in rulesets, the difference is important.
 A format is a list of rules for a game you can play, such as "Gen 8 OU".
 A tier is a list of Pokémon which can be banned or unbanned, such as "OU".

-`-OU, +Ubers` - ban all Pokémon currently in OU and unban all Pokémon currently in Ubers
+`- OU, + Ubers` - ban all Pokémon currently in OU and unban all Pokémon currently in Ubers